Production: 82 Cases

 Availability: Winery direct and select restaurant accounts

 Vine Age: 40-43 years

 Oak: 100% French Oak, 30.5% New Oak.
 Aged for 20 months

 The 2015 Petit Verdot was harvested with perfect balance and phenolic ripeness.
 We started by de-stemming all of the fruit and about 50% of the fruit was crushed, while the other 50% remains whole berry during a 5-7 day cold soak.
 After cold soaking, we warm up the fruit for alcoholic fermentation.
 Once alcoholic fermentation is complete and the tannin structure is right, we gently press each batch of wine off of the skins and pump it to a settling tank.
 After settling, each batch of wine is put into specially selected barrels for malolactic fermentation and aging.
 The wine is sulphured in barrel to preserve the character and fruit and continues to age with careful monitoring for 16 months.
 Through tasting and blending trials, each selected barrel has its wine removed, when ready, and is blended into tank which allows it to integrate as the final blend of wine.
 This Petit Verdot is specifically selected barrels who quality and balance was integrated, concentrated and best for blending to create this small batch wine.
 A light filtration is carried out before bottling.

-Opaque garnet with a bright garnet hue.
+Opaque garnet with a ruby hue.

 Sweet ripe blueberries, black currants and black cherries lift out of the glass.
 Prune, blackberry, fig, leather and baking spice follow.
 Underlying hints of roasted almonds, vanilla and subtle violet notes tantalize your nose.